ghasshee/pen/README.md

 ## History

-### Old Project (deprecated bamboo modification and its History)
+### Old Project ( Deprecated bamboo modification )

 Original motivation of Pen compiler starts with modification of bamboo.
-It halved unreadable and unusable source code of bamboo and had new features that bamboo did not have.
+We halved unreadable and unusable source code of bamboo and had new features that bamboo did not have.
-However, finally, it turned out that the original design was too untidy to build a nice compiler.
+However, finally, it turned out the original design was too untidy for us to build a nice compiler.

 Still the codes, design, and the architecture of bamboo seemed terribly bad towards formal language, it had some philosophy, which we might appreciate.